Resume

 • Compiler construction and code generation

-• Digital signal processor (DSP) firmware
+• Digital signal processing (DSP) algorithms and firmware

 • Analog and digital hardware design